-We made two kinds of ornaments–triangle trees and straight-branch trees.
-Each triangle tree uses a whole green chenille stem, so no preparation is needed.
-For the straight-branch trees, cut the tan craft stems in half.
-Cut the green craft stems in halves, fourths, and thirds.
-These measurements do not need to be exact.
-Just cut three different lengths.
-(But, as you can see, the children didn’t follow a pattern, so for simpler preparation, just cut green craft stems in halves or thirds.)
+To make the trunk for the straight-branch trees, cut the pipe cleaners in half first.
+Then, cut the green craft stems in halves, fourths, and thirds.
+These measurements do not need to be exact, just cut three different lengths.
+But, as you can see, the children didn’t follow a pattern, so for simpler preparation, just cut green craft stems in halves or thirds.

 Make Triangle Christmas Trees

-Twist the ends of the stem together when the child finishes adding beads.
-(Or tuck the ends of the stem into the beads if the child fills the stem with beads.)
+You can twist the ends of the stem together when your kids are finished adding beads.
+Or tuck the ends of the stem into the beads if the child fills the entire stem with beads.

-Kids can add beads to the branches of their trees.
-Suggest they bend the ends of the branches to ensure the beads stay on the tree.
+Next, invite your kids to add beads to the branches of their trees.
+They can bend the ends of the branches to ensure the beads stay on the tree.

 Our kids loved making these trees.
 Each one was unique.
-Each child used his own ideas.
-One decided to make a cross instead of a tree.
+Each child used their own ideas.

 That’s why I love open-ended activities with flexible materials.
 Kids can experiment and explore and enjoy what they are doing.